BastiTee/chesster/README.md

 * a command-line tool to analyse and annotate chess games in PGN format.
 * a simple standalone-server to send UCI commands over the web to a chesster instance.

-This project is in alfa state and thus very experimental.
-I try to make sure that the command-line tools run out of the box.

 ## Tools

 ### chesster_analyze